March Madness FanDuel Promo Code: Bet $5 to Win $200 in Bonus Bets

 What you need to know about the FanDuel March Madness offer

-Read the following key terms carefully before creating a new FanDuel account to ensure you remain eligible for a FanDuel welcome bonus.
+Please review the following key terms before creating your FanDuel account to remain eligible for the welcome bonus.

-- Click a link on this page to begin the registration process.
-When prompted, download the FanDuel Sportsbook app to claim your welcome bonus and verify your new account.
+- To begin, you can start the registration process by clicking any link on this page.
+You’ll be sent to a FanDuel landing page, where you’ll then be prompted to download the sportsbook app so you can claim your bonus.
+Make sure your account details are correct when you register.

-- Make a minimum $5 deposit and wager on any betting market.
-If you win, FanDuel will give you $200 in bonus bets.
+- Deposit at least $5 and place a bet on any market.
+If you win, you’ll receive $200 in bonus bets from FanDuel.

-- FanDuel will remove unused bonus bets from your account after seven days.
+- Any unused bonus bets will expire and be removed from your FanDuel account after seven days.

 - This FanDuel promo ends at 11:59 PM ET on April 7, 2025.